 Before you begin to design your logo consider your tools and software as an empty canvas where you can use your imagination to create something that focuses more on enticing people.
 If you look around, you’ll notice that many logos simply deploy the name of a business with some abstract lines only.
 Somehow, being simple is unique these days.
 Don’t obsess over by trying to fit everything you feel makes sense to your brand.

 Your logo doesn’t need to include a house full of information about your offerings or how you initiated it.
 Also, overcrowding your logo design can make it look cheap quality.
 In short, your logo doesn’t have to explicitly explain to people what you are or who you are.
 Add some relevant and specific details you feel people need to know.
 Use unique font and colors with graphical elements and abbreviations because they are in trend.
-Don’t leave it blank or add too much white, simply make it look more clean and aesthetic.
+Don’t leave it blank or add too much white, simply make it look more clean and more aesthetic.

 7. TAKE IT FOR A SPIN